geotools/geotools/docs/user/library/metadata/metadata.rst

 * OGC
 * Oracle

-All of these organisations have published documentation, or specifications, that you may wish to offer as a citation when describing your own information.
+All of these organizations have published documentation, or specifications, that you may wish to offer as a citation when describing your own information.

 The **Citations** class rounds up these constants, and a few more, for you to reuse::